 This two-part workshop focuses on preparing and submitting proposals for R awards through the National Institutes of Health (NIH).
 The workshop is designed so that participants have time to work on appropriate parts of their own proposals during the sessions.
 You will have the opportunity to receive feedback from your peers and from the workshop leader.

-The Health Equity Summer Intensive (HESI) creates a space for community leaders, health care professionals, and academics from across the state to connect, engage, and learn new tools, innovative methods, and approaches for health equity research.
+The Health Equity Research Intensive (HERI) creates a space for community leaders, health care professionals and academics from across the state to connect, engage, and learn new tools, innovative methods and approaches for health equity research.